maple-labs/maple-core/docs/MapleGlobals.md

 Governor can adjust the grace period.
         @param _gracePeriod Number of seconds to set the grace period to.

+### `setDrawdownGracePeriod(uint256 _drawdownGracePeriod)`
+Governor can adjust the drawdown grace period.
+        @param _drawdownGracePeriod Number of seconds to set the drawdown grace period to.

-### `setStakeRequired(uint256 amtRequired)`
+### `setSwapOutRequired(uint256 amt)`
-Governor can adjust the stake amount required to create a pool.
+Governor can adjust the swap out amount required to finalize a pool.
-        @param amtRequired The new minimum stake required.
+        @param amt The new minimum swap out required.

 ### `setGovernor(address _newGovernor)`
 Governor can specify a new governor.